NSCIBD Investigator Initiated Studies

 Using a virtual nurse navigator introduced in 2022, we plan to see how effective telemedicine can be for IBD patients located in rural areas.
 The Canadian Network for Virtual Access to Specialists- IBD (CaNVAS-IBD) program was implemented in rural areas of N.S. to offer high quality care organized by an IBD-trained virtual care nurse navigator.
 This project will compare health outcomes and healthcare resource use of the rural patients who received treatment from the CaNVAS-IBD initiative to patients who received in-person care.

-This retrospective chart review study aims to explore the impact of patient navigation in virtual care on health care utilization, quality indicators, and health outcomes of individuals with inflammatory bowel disease (IBD) living outside the major Nova Scotia urban centres.
+This retrospective chart review study aims to explore the impact of patient navigation in virtual care on health care utilization, quality indicators, and health outcomes of individuals with inflammatory bowel disease (IBD) living outside the major Nova Scotia urban centers.

 Assessing stakeholder interest in a virtual dietitian-led Celiac service

-The aim of this study is to find the barriers and enablers of providing patient-centred care to people with Celiac disease.
+The aim of this study is to find the barriers and enablers of providing patient-centered care to people with Celiac disease.
 A potential strategy is a dietitian-led virtual service.
 People with Celiac disease referred to the gastroenterology clinic at the QE II Health Sciences Center will be asked to take part in a semi-structured interview.
 Interview questions will ask about their personal experience in living with Celiac disease and if they received the information and support they needed.
 We will ask what makes it easier and harder to learn about and follow a gluten free diet.
 The interview will also ask about celiac knowledge to better learn what they need to learn and the best way to provide this information.
 We will ask patients and healthcare providers their opinion on a virtual dietitian-led celiac service.
 We will conduct group interviews with care providers (primary care providers, gastroenterologists, and dietitians) to understand the challenges they face in caring for patients with Celiac disease and how the service could be improved.
 Based on the what we learn, we will create a dietitian-led celiac service including handouts for patients and processes for healthcare providers to follow.

 INTERESTED IN LEARNING MORE ABOUT THESE RESEARCH PROJECTS?